Meniny/Fire/README.md

 ## What's this?

-Fire is a delightful HTTP/HTTPS networking framework for iOS/macOS platform written in Swift for humans to read, and incidentally for machines to execute :).
+Fire is a delightful HTTP/HTTPS networking framework for iOS/macOS platform written in Swift and inspired by [Python-Requests: HTTP for Humans](http://docs.python-requests.org/en/master/).

+Fire is written for humans to read, and incidentally, for machines to execute :)

 ## Features